keu/docs/software/configure-deployment.md

 Then, push the updated `config.yaml` file to your installation as described in [Apply a Config Change](apply-platform-config.md).

-After applying this change, the **Release Name** field in the Astronomer UI becomes configurable:
+After applying this change, the **Release Name** field in the Software UI becomes configurable:

 ![Custom Release Name Field](https://assets2.astronomer.io/main/docs/astronomer-ui/custom-release-name.png)